Below you will find the fundamentals of Rhode Island Family Court.

 - Issuing administrative orders

-- Controls and organizes Court calendars
+- Controls, supervises and organizes Court calendars

 - Hires administrative employees and clerks